planetryan/qoa/README.md

 see changelog.md for detailed version history and isa updates.

-i have created this guide for researchers, developers and students who will use qoa in practical applications. i have designed it to interact with quantum and/or optical systems in the same way classical risc syntax based assembly could manipulate electrons in transistors. i hope whoever reads this guide finds it useful.
+I have created this guide for researchers, developers and students who will use qoa in practical applications.
+I have designed it to interact with quantum and/or optical systems in the same way classical Risc syntax based assembly could manipulate electrons in transistors.
+I hope whoever reads this guide finds it useful.

-sincerely, rayan
+Sincerely, Rayan

 ---